Xememah/ps-screenshot-management/README.md

 ![Saved file](screenshots/3-saved.png)

-Saving files with `.PNG` instead of `.png` is the default behaviour of **Windows Snipping Tool** and the script helps with unifying your image files extensions.
+Saving files with `.PNG` instead of `.png` is the default behavior of **Windows Snipping Tool** and the script helps with unifying your image files extensions.

 # Configuration
 The script has three configurable path variables:
 `$mainDirectory`, `$workingDirectory` and `$archiveDirectory`.
-By defualt, the `$workingDirectory` is the same as `$mainDirectory`, but you are free to change this settings.
+By default, the `$workingDirectory` is the same as `$mainDirectory`, but you are free to change this setting.

 ### Example
 ```